Mizette Putallaz · Catalogue 2007

 Crocus · 1996

 Most often, laypeople consider harmonious those colour assemblies of analogous character or equal value.
-In general, harmony is made of two agreeing colours; when there is dissonance, the addition of a third colour can turn the clash into harmony.
+Harmony is made of two agreeing colours — when there is dissonance, the addition of a third can turn the clash into harmony.

-It was the study of the physiological process that made it possible to establish colour harmony as a physical law.
-Chevreul (1786-1889), chemist and director of the Gobelins manufactures, discovered successive or simultaneous contrast: the eye's capacity to restore the complementary colour of a given colour.
-This eye-produced complementary will neutralise or tend to neutralise the given colour — that is, restore the balance of white light.
+The study of the physiological process made it possible to establish colour harmony as a physical law.
+Chevreul (1786-1889), chemist and director of the Gobelins manufactures, discovered successive or simultaneous contrast: the eye’s capacity to restore the complementary colour of a given colour — restoring the balance of white light.

 04The vocabulary of colour